-Based on the exploration of sound from a visual perspective, our works unveil visual narratives of sound, which are left unrepresented in an audio recording.
+Based on the exploration of music from a visual perspective, these works unveil visual narratives of sound, unreplaceable ephemeral moments of audio recordings.

-With cutups of filmed live performance we create linear and non-linear interactive experiences.
-These works invite to construct / deconstruct music, and delve into perception processes, links between individualism and togetherness and their coexistance.
+With cutups of filmed live performance we create linear and non-linear interactive experiences; works that invite the construction & deconstruction of music, delve into perception processes and explore links between individualism and togetherness, and their coexistance.

-a song is greater than the sum of the parts,
+a song is greater than the sum of its parts,

 the parts are essential for the song to exist.